 It’s best to visit before the rice is harvested, which happens three times per year, as this is when the rice terraces will be at their greenest.
 March/April and September/October is the best time of year.
 December/January is also beautiful, but as it is the wet season, there’s a high likelihood that it will be raining throughout the day.

 If you arrive at Tegalalang before first light, you will get to see the sun rays pour through the palm trees, which is a spectacular sight.
 Sunrise is also the best time to avoid the crowds.
 The tour buses begin to arrive around 10 am, and the sun starts to get hot by this time.
-After 4 pm is also a great time to visit.
+After 4 pm it is also a great time to visit.

 The Best Tegalalang Rice Terraces View